 Want a healthy, sugar-free treat that’s perfect for the hot days to come?
 This frozen black sesame tahini fudge (done two ways) is an easy, healthy indulgence that’s great for sharing.

-This is an extremely versatile treat as you can make it any flavour you desire: Cacao, blueberry, acacia, lemon, or even chai, maybe?
+This is an extremely versatile treat as you can make it any flavour: Cacao, blueberry, acacia, lemon, or even chai, maybe?
 And if you’re looking for something with a little more pizazz, adding any variety of seeds, nuts, or fruit powders will definitely amp this treat up.
 There are endless possibilities!
 Like this raw vegan superfood chocolate fudge that will satisfy all your tastebuds.

-1 tbsp beet powder mixed with 1 tbsp water or 1 tbsp from the coconut oil (if doing a beet version)
+- 1 tablespoon beet powder, mixed with 1 tablespoon water or 1 tablespoon from the coconut oil (if doing a beet version)

-- Pour into the lined tin; swirl in the black sesame paste and sprinkle top with sesame seeds and freeze for 2 hours, or until set.
+- Pour into the lined tin; swirl in the black sesame paste and sprinkle top with sesame seeds and freeze for 2 hours or until set.